 Duration: 1 h 50 min. – 3 h 22 min.

 |G Train||Second Class Seat||CNY 73 – 92.5 (USD 11 – USD 14)|

 |First Class Seat||CNY 117 – 147.5 (USD 18 – USD 22)|

 |Business Class Seat||CNY219.5 – 278.5 (USD 33 – USD 42)|

 There are several types of trains you can use.
 The fastest and perhaps most comfortable train is the G-train, with journeys lasting 45 minutes to 1 hour 45 minutes each way.
 D trains are also high-speed trains but slower than G trains.
 If you’re not bothered by journey time, the most cost-effective K- and T-trains can take between 2 and 2.5 hours,departing from Shanghai South Railway Station.
 Regardless of which time of the year you’re going, the older trains (K and T) seldom have working air conditioning and are likely to be packed with passengers.
 If you’re traveling on business, any of the high-speed trains will likely be better suited, removing any excess hassle or chaos you may wish to avoid on your trip.

 - Convenience: Low

 - Comfort: Lowest

 - Cost: Lowest

 If you’re making the journey during the day, then using the bus might be the most convenient option.
-The highway between Shanghai and Hangzhou is considered one of the best roads in China and would match anything you’re used to in Western countries.
-The average bus ride will last between two to three hours, but will only set you back CNY 70 – CNY 130.
+The highway between Shanghai and Hangzhou is considered one of the best roads in China.
+The average bus ride lasts between two to three hours and costs about CNY 70 – CNY 130.
 The trains may be quicker, but the busses depart more frequently.
 You’re able to find a bus every 10-20 minutes anytime between 8 AM and 8 PM from Shanghai’s several bus stations.

 ► Shanghai to Hangzhou Bus Departure: